Models with one level of hierarchy

 Exercises

-generated quantitiesblock to simulate a fake observation for EVERY row of the dataset.
-This opens the possibility of usingbayesplotto make predictions.
-Look back at the code from Day 1 and create a posterior predictive check for both models. (e.g. usingppc_dens_overlay) - We could perhaps have used
+3. Modify the generated quantities block to simulate a fake observation for every row of the dataset.
+This opens the possibility of using bayesplot to make predictions.
+Look back at the code from Day 1 and create a posterior predictive check for both models. (e.g. using the ppc_dens_overlay function)

 Observation-level random effects: Mite abundance